-- Tell us exactly what is in the “Breakfast Blend”.
+- Tell us exactly what is inside the “Breakfast Blend”.
 I loathe ambiguity.

-These super-auto machines produces tasteless espresso.
+These super-auto machines produce tasteless espresso.
 Ditch them.

 - Create a truly “light” coffee roast of drip coffee.
 My wife won’t drink the drip coffee because it’s too burnt for her tastes and I must admit that at times I would enjoy a light, refreshing blend.